Walking Deptford's Legacy of Slavery

 Museum of Slavery and Freedom (MoSaF) is a community group operating from Deptford that campaigns to raise awareness about the substantial historical role of London in the Slave Trade, and the local stories of fight for freedom.

 During the launch event of February 2011, we will officially introduce the partnership and present to the audience the MoSAF Map, a physical map highlighting the unique heritage of the area through a selection of eleven locations identified by MōSaF as key spots for the history of the triangular trade.
-The map is printed in 15.000 copies with texts by Dr Helen Paul and Sue Davies and the design being commissioned to Greg Bunbury, award-winning graphic designer and diversity & inclusion consultant.
+The map is printed in 15.000 copies with texts by Dr Helen Paul and Sue Davies, and the design is commissioned to Greg Bunbury, award-winning graphic designer and diversity & inclusion consultant.

 Artists Sonia Barrett, Greg Bunbury, David Cotterrell and Keith Piper will be present on the day.